-Suddenly, I was the luckiest guy in the planet.
-There were some women riding horses and I approached them with my broken down german and asked about a bridge.
-They spoke to me in english and told me I wasn’t far from a bridge and I should walk some 20 minutes and get there.
-After a few minutes, the path in front of me turned into a well defined track and my 3G connection was strong again.
+Suddenly, I was the luckiest guy on the planet.
+There were some women riding horses and I approached them with my broken down German and asked about a bridge.
+They spoke to me in English and told me I wasn’t far from a bridge and I should walk some 20 minutes and get there.
+After a few minutes, the path in front of me turned into a well-defined track and my 3G connection was strong again.
 There I was crossing the Spree and reaching half of what I planned for the first day.
 I was on my way to Poland and nothing could stop me now.

 But these last 7 kilometers proved to be the worst part of the day.
 I wasn’t in the forest anymore and the sun was on top of my head, burning my brains.
 There I was walking among Fürstenwalde and all the people on cars looked at me with weird faces.
 After a while, it started to piss me off and I was getting more and more annoyed and it lasted until I saw the sign with Berkenbrück written all over it.

 I found my way into the Bürgerhaus Berkenbrück where I was the only person staying.
 I will always remember the look on the woman’s face there when she asked how did I get to the place from Berlin without a car or a bike.
 I got to my room and it was almost 4 o’clock in the afternoon.
 There were no blisters on my feet and I wanted to rest for a while.
 On the first day, I ended up walking close to 40 kilometers and I still had to walk something similar to this on the next day.